The Brother Moves On: Basic conceptual outline

-The Golden Wake as a performed piece is a staging of a funeral for the character of Mr. Gold (played by Siyabonga Mthembu).
-Audience members are invited to the wake of this funeral and throughout the performance are introduced to other characters from Mr. Gold's life.
+The Golden Wake as a performed piece is a staging of a funeral for the character of Mr Gold (played by Siyabonga Mthembu).
+Audience members are invited to the wake of this funeral and throughout the performance are introduced to other characters from Mr Gold's life.

 The story of Mr. Gold begins with a dream that he has of his grandfather.
 In the dream he is told by his elder to journey to the city of Gold to "Mine his dreams".
-Much of the thematic of The Golden Wake deals with the idea of Gold as a representation of value and interrogates this global idea of value as a charade.
+Much of the theme of The Golden Wake deals with the idea of Gold as a representation of value and interrogates this global idea of value as a charade.

 E.T.A.
 (2012)

 ETA - Expected Time of Arrival - TBMO’s second EP - presents two radio singles as a preamble to the ETA tour and the recording of the debut album.
 ETA was produced by Paulo Chibanga, drummer of 340ml and director of the Azgo Festival (Maputo), and engineered by Gavan Eckhart.

-Track 1, "Good Times", personalises the miners' experience as a cathartic exercise in the wake of the Marikana miners' strike.
+Track 1, "Good Times", personalizes the miners' experience as a cathartic exercise in the wake of the Marikana miners' strike.
 Track 2, "Ya’khalimbazo", is an ode to the self-defence unit (SDU) that used to police Caleni "Kalambazo" section in Tembisa between 1990 and 1993.